Summer Trumpet Institute

 Welcome to the Capital Region Summer Trumpet Institute

-A four-day intensive seminar at the School of Music, 78 Washington Ave., Schenectady, NY, for middle school and high school students ages 11-18, dedicated to the study of the trumpet.
-Students can anticipate rehearsals, masterclasses, musicianship classes, recording studio time, and a concert at the end!
-Led by and featuring premiere freelance musicians and educators in the area, the Summer Trumpet Institute will provide students with an educational laboratory to learn, play, and listen.
-Teachers who would like to audit the session are welcome.
+Our second annual trumpet institute is now accepting registrations.
+This summer institute is a four-day intensive seminar at the SUNY School of Music in Schenectady, NY, for middle school and high school students ages 11-18.
+It is dedicated to the study of the trumpet, although other brass players are also welcome.
+Students will participate in rehearsals, masterclasses, jam sessions, musicianship classes, and concerts!
+The institute is led by Dr. Allyson Keyser, trumpet professor and Band Director at the College and features some of the top freelance musicians and educators in the area.
+The Summer Trumpet Institute will provide students with an educational laboratory to learn, play, and listen.
+Teachers who would like to audit the session are also welcome.

 Monday